Malukker/Malukker/README.md

 ## G'day to all !
 I'm Arthur Beauquesne.

-### Game dev, wannabee tech artist, and the rest doesn't matter much here.
+### Game dev, wannabee tech artist, and let's discuss of the rest !

 - 🌱 Currently learning at **IIM Digital School**
 - 📫 Reach me at **mailto:arthur.beauquesne@gmail.com** or **https://www.linkedin.com/in/arthur-beauquesne/**